789Kelly/MeetUp/README.md

           "id": 1,
           "organizerId": 1,
           "name": "Evening Tennis on the Water",
-          "about": "Enjoy rounds of tennis with a tight-nit group of people on the water facing the Brooklyn Bridge.
+          "about": "Enjoy rounds of tennis with a tight-knit group of people on the water facing the Brooklyn Bridge.
 Singles or doubles.", "type": "In person",
           "private": true,
           "city": "New York",